-1. Member States may request, in the Partnership Agreement or, in the request for an amendment of a programme if agreed by the monitoring committee of the programme pursuant to Article 40(2)(d), the transfer of up to 5% of the initial national allocation of each Fund to any other instrument under direct or indirect management, where such possibilty is provided for in the basic act of such an instrument.
+1. Member States may request, in the Partnership Agreement or in the request for an amendment of a programme if agreed by the monitoring committee of the programme pursuant to point (d) of Article 40(2), the transfer of up to 5% of the initial national allocation of each Fund to any other instrument under direct or indirect management, where such possibilty is provided for in the basic act of such an instrument.

 The sum of the transfers refered to in the first subparagraph and the contributions in accordance with the first subparagraph of Article 14(1) shall not exceed 5 % of the initial national allocation of each Fund.

-Member States may also request, in the Partnership Agreement or in the request for an amendment of a programme, the transfer of up to 5 % of the initial national allocation of each Fund to another Fund or Funds, except for transfers which are set out in the fourth subparagraph.
+Member States may also request in the Partnership Agreement or in the request for an amendment of a programme the transfer of up to 5 % of the initial national allocation of each Fund to another Fund or Funds, except for transfers which are set out in the fourth subparagraph.

-Member States may also request, in the Partnership Agreement or in the request for an amendment of a programme, an additional transfer of up to 20 % of the initial national allocation by Fund between the ERDF, the ESF+ or the Cohesion Fund within the Member State’s global resources under the Investment for jobs and growth goal.
+Member States may also request in the Partnership Agreement or in the request for an amendment of a programme an additional transfer of up to 20 % of the initial national allocation by Fund between the ERDF, the ESF+ or the Cohesion Fund within the Member State’s global resources under the Investment for jobs and growth goal.
 The Member States whose average total unemployment rate for the period 2017-2019 is under 3 % may request such an additional transfer of up to 25 % of the initial national allocation.

 2. Transferred resources shall be implemented in accordance with the rules of the Fund or the instrument to which the resources are transferred and, in the case of transfers to instruments under direct or indirect management, for the benefit of the Member State concerned.

-3. Requests for an amendment of a programme shall set out the total amount transferred for each year by Fund and by category of region, where relevant, shall be duly justified with a view to the complementarities, impact to be achieved, and shall be accompanied by the revised programme or programmes in accordance with Article 24.
+3. Requests for an amendment of a programme shall set out the total amount transferred for each year by Fund and by category of region, where applicable, shall be duly justified with a view to the complementarities and impact to be achieved, and shall be accompanied by the amended programme or programmes in accordance with Article 24.

-4. After consultation with the Member State concerned, the Commission shall object to a request for transfer in the related programme amendment where this would undermine the achievement of the objectives of the programme from which the resources are to be transferred.
+4. After consultation with the Member State concerned, the Commission shall object to a request for transfer in the related programme amendment where the approval of such a request would undermine the achievement of the objectives of the programme from which the resources are to be transferred.

 The Commission shall also object to the request where it considers that the Member State has not provided an adequate justification for the transfer with regard to the results to be achieved or the contribution to be made to the objectives of the receiving Fund or instrument in direct or indirect management.

-5. Where the request concerns an amendment of a programme, only resources of future calendar years may be transferred.
+5. Where the request for transfer concerns an amendment of a programme, only resources of future calendar years may be transferred.

-6. JTF resources, including the resources transferred on a voluntary basis from the ERDF and the ESF+ in accordance with Article 27, shall not be transferable to other Funds or instruments pursuant to paragraphs 1 to 5.
+6. JTF resources, including any resources transferred from the ERDF and the ESF+ in accordance with Article 27, shall not be transferable to other Funds or instruments pursuant to paragraphs 1 to 5.

 The JTF shall not receive transfers pursuant to paragraphs 1 to 5.